DutaChulaMetaverse/.github/profile/README.md

-# Welcome to Duta Chula Metaverse!👋
+# Welcome to Mangos Project !👋
-Hey there! 🎉 Welcome to the official GitHub organization for Duta Chula Metaverse, the coolest virtual campus where education meets innovation in a whole new dimension!
+Hey there! 🎉 Welcome to the official GitHub organization for MANGO a Metaverse Academic Nexus for Global Opportunitues!

-At Duta Chula Metaverse, we’re all about creating an immersive and engaging virtual environment where students, educators, and tech enthusiasts can collaborate, learn, and explore together.
+At Mango, we’re all about creating an immersive and engaging virtual environment where students, educators, and tech enthusiasts can collaborate, learn, and explore together.
 Whether you’re here to build awesome virtual classrooms, develop interactive learning tools, or just dive into some exciting projects, you’ve come to the right place.

 ## What We’re All About:
 - Innovative Learning: Transform traditional education with cutting-edge virtual reality and interactive experiences.